simeononsecurity/simeononsecurity.ch/content/articles/flipper-zero-a-everyday-hackers-companion/index.en.md

 ---
-title: "Flipper Zero: The Complete Masterclass for Hackers and Security Researchers"
+title: "Flipper Zero: The Complete Masterclass for Hackers and..."
 draft: false
 toc: true
 date: 2023-05-26